Action of the mapping class group on character varieties and Higgs bundles: Abstract

 \section{Abstract}

-We consider the action of the orientation preserving mapping class group $\Mod^+(S)$ of an oriented compact surface $S$ of genus $g \geq 2$ on the moduli space $\calR(S,G)$ of representations of $\pi_1(S)$ in a connected semisimple real Lie group $G$.
-We identify the fixed points of the action of a finite subgroup $\Gamma\subset \Mod^+(S)$ on $\calR(S,G)$, in terms of $G$-Higgs bundles equipped with a $\Gamma$-pseudoequivariant structure on a Riemann surface $X=(S,J)$, where $J$ is an element in the Teichm\"uller space of $S$ for which $\Gamma\subset\Aut(X)$, whose existence is guaranteed by Kerckhoff's solution of the Nielsen realization problem.
-The $\Gamma$-equivariant $G$-Higgs bundles are in turn in correspondence with parabolic Higgs bundles on $Y=X/\Gamma$, where the weights on the parabolic points are determined by the $\Gamma$-equivariant structure.
-This generalizes work of Nasatyr \& Steer for $G=\SL(2,\R)$ and Boden, Andersen \& Grove and Furuta \& Steer for $G=\SU(n)$.
+We consider the action of a finite subgroup of the mapping class group $\Mod(S)$ of an oriented compact surface $S$ of genus $g \geq 2$ on the moduli space $\calR(S,G)$ of representations of $\pi_1(S)$ in a connected semisimple real Lie group $G$.
+Kerckhoff's solution of the Nielsen realization problem ensures the existence of an element $J$ in the Teichm\"uller space of $S$ for which $\Gamma$ can be realised as a subgroup of the group of automorphisms of $X=(S,J)$ which are holomorphic or antiholomorphic.
+We identify the fixed points of the action of $\Gamma$ on $\calR(S,G)$ in terms of $G$-Higgs bundles on $X$ equipped with a certain twisted $\Gamma$-equivariant structure, where the twisting involves abelian and non-abelian group cohomology simultaneously.
+These, in turn, correspond to certain representations of the orbifold fundamental group.
+When the kernel of the isotropy representation of the maximal compact subgroup of $G$ is trivial, the fixed points can be described in terms of familiar objects on $Y=X/\Gamma^+$, where $\Gamma^+ \subset \Gamma$ is the maximal subgroup of $\Gamma$ consisting of holomorphic automorphisms of $X$.
+If $\Gamma=\Gamma^+$ one obtains actual $\Gamma$-equivariant $G$-Higgs bundles on $X$, which in turn correspond with parabolic Higgs bundles on $Y=X/\Gamma$ (this generalizes work of Nasatyr \& Steer for $G=\SL(2,\R)$ and Boden, Andersen \& Grove and Furuta \& Steer for $G=\SU(n)$).
+If on the other hand $\Gamma$ has antiholomorphic automorphisms, the objects on $Y=X/\Gamma^+$ correspond with pseudoreal parabolic Higgs bundles.
+This is a generalization in the parabolic setup of the pseudoreal Higgs bundles studied by the first author in collaboration with Biswas \& Hurtubise.